Religious and World Views Education

-At Hadley Wood Primary School, we believe that an understanding of the world’s major religions helps our children to understand the world in which they live.
+At Hadley Wood Primary School, we believe that an understanding of the world’s major religions and non-religious world views helps our children to understand the world in which they live through an accurate and fair representation of beliefs, values and practices.
 We believe that through understanding religious practices and beliefs, we can promote our values of tolerance and respect of difference.

-Through our teaching of RE, we strive to encourage our children to become open-minded, curious and respectful citizens who understand and value the beliefs of others.
+Through our teaching of Religion and World Views we strive to encourage our children to become open-minded, curious and respectful citizens who understand and value the beliefs of others.

-The Hadley Wood Religious Education curriculum aims to deliver a holistic approach to Spiritual, Moral, Social and Cultural development (SMSC), British Values, and Community Cohesion – each of which prepare our pupils for life in the 21st century, engaging them in a contemporary and relevant context.
+The Hadley Wood Religious and World Views Education curriculum aims to deliver a holistic approach to Spiritual, Moral, Social and Cultural development (SMSC), British Values, and Community Cohesion – each of which prepare our pupils for life in the 21st century, engaging them in a contemporary and relevant context.

 It enhances their spiritual, moral, social and cultural development by: